chemistryannarbor/Computer-Vision-Enabled-High-quality-Electrochemical-Experimentation/REAMME.md

 SciPy version: 1.10.1

 ## Publication
 Table 1 presents the evaluation results of 10 models.
-Each model was split using a different random state, with the random states being 1, 11, 111, 1111, 11111, 2, 22, 222, 2222, and 22222, as used in the literature.
+Each model was split using a different random state.